HectorGBoissier/CSC8566_IOT_Fall2022/Anjay_Leshan_Client/Build_Anjay_Client.md

 [LWM2M Setup and Testing](https://github.com/HectorGBoissier/CSC8566_IOT_Fall2022/tree/main/LWM2M)

-The user will also need an ESP32 development board.
-In this tutorial, the client was build for the ESP32-Wrover board from the [Freenove Starter Kit](https://github.com/Freenove/Freenove_Ultimate_Starter_Kit_for_ESP32).
+Another requirements is having an ESP32 development board.
+In this tutorial, the client was build for the ESP32-Wrover from the [Freenove Starter Kit](https://github.com/Freenove/Freenove_Ultimate_Starter_Kit_for_ESP32).

 ## Setup